-At the invitation of Copper Leg Residency in north Estonia, I was offered the opportunity to build a permanent installation in the adjacent open field.
-After visiting the location I realized there was good potential for developing an site-specific wind harps.
+Through the Copper Leg Residency in north Estonia, I was offered the opportunity to build a semi-permanent installation in the adjacent open field.
+After visiting the location I realised there was good potential for developing site-specific wind harps.
 Wind Harps or Aeolian Harps made are weather responsive, instruments that make air movement audible.
 The wind harps at Copper Leg Art Residency are designed to respond to a wide variety of conditions such as wind speed and direction.
 These conditions in turn affect the tonality, harmonics and loudness of the sound.
 The open field is an ideal context to which the harps dynamically respond with varied sounds, encouraging the listener to broaden their sensory experience of this environment.

 Durational listening is key to appreciating aeolian wind harp installations and to understand how different wind conditions shape the activation, tonality and volume of the instruments.
 Once ‘tuned’ to the environment, the harps will ‘translate’ or sonify the air movement at hand.
-This works entirely acoustically, with no external energy or human support systems (other than some occasional maintenance).
+This works entirely acoustically, with no external energy or human support systems adding an additional layer to the meaning of ‘powerless’.

 Special thanks to Copper Leg for hosting, Janno Bergmann for assitence and Rae Vald for material support.